ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 ### The `pyrealm_build_data` package

-The `pyrealm` repository also includes the `pyrealm_build_data` package providing data files for use in testing and documentation.
+The `pyrealm` repository also includes the `pyrealm_build_data` package that is used to provide data files for use in testing and documentation.

 See the [`pyrealm_build_data` page](docs/source/development/pyrealm_build_data.md) for
 more details on the available data and usage.